|

 greet your companions.
 If you are the only elevation at that time, then

-If there are other candidates, then you join the group kneeling, and your
+congratulations.
+If there are other candidates, then you join the group

 Read the Laurel Charter.
 This tells how the Order governs itself.
 As of